MathematicGuy/RemoteObsidian/Dream/1 PROJECTS/Masters vs. Slaves - Nietzsche's Genealogy of Morality.md

 For most people
 > Those who helped the poor, because they're resent the rich

 Slave morality -> decrease the production of greatness Higher man - creative men
-Beethoven - Rudless, he want
+Beethoven - Rudeless, he want

 Haven't meet a single person want to make the world to become a better place, at best it "I want to make the world a better place"